b-rbmp/cv-gesture-recognition/README.md

 The first step in the project is to preprocess and augment the dataset.
 This is done in the following Jupyter Notebook: [Data Preprocessing and Augmentation](https://github.com/b-rbmp/cv-gesture-recognition/blob/main/preprocessing/data_preprocessing.ipynb).
 It is divided into two main sections: Data Preprocessing and Data Augmentation.

 **Data Preprocessing**: The data preprocessing step involves loading the full dataset and separating the data into two sets: training-validation and test.
-The training-validation set is further split into training and validation sets in the training scripts.
+The training-validation set is further divided into training and validation sets within the training scripts.
 This is done because the training-validation set is going to be augmented, while the test set is going to be used to evaluate the models' performance.

 **Data Augmentation**: The data augmentation step involves applying various transformations to the training-validation set to increase the dataset's size and diversity.
 The transformations include:
 - Horizontal Flip